faiverson/dextrader/readme.md

 2. Install composer if you don't have it.
 3. Install node.js
 4. Setup the file .env with your local configuration
+5. Download the plugin related to your Editor [IDE](http://editorconfig.org/#download)
 5. Run commands:
 ```sh
 sudo chmod -R 777 .